hatemr/Automatic-Writing-Editor/README.md

 * __10/23/19__: Debugged database connection to avoid circular imports.
 The app's frontend is ready.
 So I should work on the conent.
 * __10/27/19__: Started working on applying the writing rule "keep subject near their verbs".
 3 hours.
 * __10/28/19__: Wrote code to highlight the words which violated the rules, and improved the function's code.
 2 hours.
+* __10/31/19__: Wrote feedback message for the subject-verb distance.
+Function can handle only one sentence, not multiple sentences.

+## Known Issues
+Subject-verb distance
+* The function sometimes fails to find the subject or verb.
+* The function can handle one sentence only, not multiple sentences.

 # Datasets
 1. CoNLL-2003, named entity recognition (NER): https://www.aclweb.org/anthology/W03-0419